 How to Handle Employee Resignations: A Simple Guide for Employers

 Losing good staff is painful, particularly after you’ve put in time and effort recruiting and training them.
-Even new staff can end up leaving.
-Sometimes they regret their decision to resign from their previous job and their old boss persuades them to come back.
+Even new staff can sometimes leave; they regret their decision to resign from their previous job and their old boss persuades them to come back.

 When you lose an employee, new or otherwise, you need to take a moment to reflect.
-Resist knee-jerk reactions like getting angry or telling them to leave the building!
-Make sure you do the following three things:
+Resist knee-jerk reactions, getting angry, or telling them to leave the building!
+Make sure you take the following key steps:

-• My Six Tests of Recruitment determine whether it’s actually worth recruiting for a job.
+• My Six Tests of Recruitment determine whether it’s actually worth recruiting (or re-recruiting!) for a role.

 2. Make a Counteroffer

-• If you decide that you really do need a staff member to carry out the job, then you may decide to make a counteroffer to try and keep the employee.
+• If you decide that you really do need an employee to fulfil a task, then you may decide to make a counteroffer to try and keep the employee.

 • Don’t immediately ask them if they want more money, though.
 Open up a broader conversation about what would need to change for them to stay.
 Money might not be the issue.
 They might want different working hours, more holiday or a revamped role.

-• The downside of counteroffers is that they’re often sticking plaster solutions to deeper problems such as poor management or limited development opportunities, and the person may end up leaving anyway.
+• The downside of counteroffers is that they’re often “sticking plasters” to deeper problems such as poor management or limited development opportunities, and the person may end up leaving anyway.

 3. Keep the Door Open

 • If your employee is really set on leaving, then accept the situation and be respectful of their decision.
-Who knows, one day they might want to come back so you want them to leave on as good terms as possible.
+This alone might encourage them to reconsider, and if they leave on great terms, they might want to return in future.

-• Also, you want the employee to give an honest Exit Interview and they’ll be less likely to cooperate if you’ve made their last few weeks uncomfortable.
-(For more on Exit Interviews see How to Conduct an Exit Interview).
+You want the employee to give an honest Exit Interview and they’ll be less likely to cooperate if you’ve made their last few weeks uncomfortable.
+(Exit Interviews are essential, so we have a separate guide, Discover the Power of Exit Interviews: Gain Insight to Improve Your Workplace.)

 Advertise a Job